code-computerlove/gulp-performance-budget/README.md

 The task will create an object based on the file extension.

-* All images types will be grouped under the key "image"
+* All image types will be grouped under the key "image"
 * All font types will be grouped under the key "fonts"
 * Maps and ico files will be ignored